 DesignBigger.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com

 When I first decided to get back into riding, I looked high and low for a bike that would support my weight.
-Finding a bike as a big guy wasn’t easy but I finally managed to find a bike with a frame rated for over 350 pounds (read about the bike here).
+Finding a bike as a big guy wasn’t easy, but I finally managed to find one with a frame rated for over 350 pounds (read about the bike here).
 The first time I rode it, however, stands out clearly in my mind.
 No, the bike didn’t break…but it felt like my butt did.
 While the bike was perfect for my weight, the seat certainly wasn’t.
-By the time I got home I felt like I had been trying to sit on a sharp rock instead of a padded seat.
-Since I didn’t feel up to doing much walking the next day I decided to spend my time searching out the most comfortable bike seat for overweight riders.
+By the time I got home, I felt like I had been trying to sit on a sharp rock instead of a padded seat.
+Since I didn’t feel up to doing much walking the next day, I decided to spend my time searching out the most comfortable bike seat for overweight riders.
 After all, the strongest bike in the world is worthless if it’s too miserable to ride!

-If you’re not heavy, you might be inclined to think that the bike seat for overweight people is the same as a bike seat for anyone else.
+If you’re not heavy, you might be inclined to think that a bike seat for overweight people is the same as a bike seat for anyone else.
 Understandable…but incorrect.
 While I may have more “posterior padding” that the average person, I also have a lot more weight that needs to rest on any seat that I sit on.
 So while a normal (small) seat might work well for someone under 200 pounds, resting an extra hundred or two hundred pounds on a seat the same size is a recipe for problems.
 So what makes a seat comfortable for plus-size people?

 Before we get to that, however, I know you might be in a hurry.
 Maybe you took a bike ride yesterday and don’t really care what makes a seat good, you just want the best one that will ease your pain.
 In that case, here are our top 5 recommendations:

 What makes a good plus size bike seat?